 After graduating from high school, Underwood attended Northeastern State University in Tahlequah, Oklahoma.
 There, she majored in broadcast journalism and put aside her dreams of becoming a singer.
 During her senior year, in 2004, Underwood decided to try out for American Idol.
 Not only did she pass that audition, but she went on to become the winner of the show's fourth season.

-With "Jesus, Take the Wheel," Underwood hit the top of the country charts.
-The song proved to be a critical success as well, winning Underwood the Academy of Country Music Award for single of the year; the Country Music Association Award for single of the year; and two Grammy Awards, for best female country vocal performance and best new artist, in 2006.
+With "Jesus, Take the Wheel," Underwood then hit the top of the country charts.
+The song proved to be a critical success as well, winning Underwood the Academy of Country Music Award for single of the year, the Country Music Association Award for single of the year and two Grammy Awards, for best female country vocal performance and best new artist, in 2006.

 In contrast to her softer-sounding material, Underwood also had great success with "Before He Cheats," a tale about a straying ex-boyfriend.
 The single won Underwood a Grammy for best female country vocal performance and a CMA Award for single of the year in 2007.
 That same year, Underwood released her follow-up album, Carnival Ride (2007).
 It reached the top of the album charts and scored several No. 1 country hits, including the singles "Last Name" and "All-American Girl."

 Grand Ole Opry Inductee

 On May 10, 2008, at the age of 26, Underwood was inducted as a member of the Grand Ole Opry by country star Garth Brooks, becoming the youngest member of the Grand Ole Opry.
 Later that year, in September 2008, Underwood won the CMA Award for female vocalist of the year—for the third consecutive time—for Carnival Ride.
 She was nominated for album of the year, but lost the award to George Strait.
 Underwood also hosted the CMA Awards with fellow country star Brad Paisley.